Area Manager, Enviropod, Toronto, Canada

 “Another highlight for me was going on a student exchange to Ryerson University in Toronto in my second year.
 My student exchange was probably the most life-changing experience I’ve ever had.
 Learning about different cultures and living with people from across the globe changed my entire perspective on life and what is important to me.”

 A new life in Canada

-His student exchange also encouraged him to apply for the AUT Internz International Scholarship Programme, Joe says.
+His student exchange also encouraged him to apply for the Internz International Scholarship Programme, Joe says.

 “After coming back from my student exchange, I no longer felt satisfied in my day-to-day routine and I was over the moon when I heard about the Internz programme.
 I applied specifically for a content and marketing intern role at Enviropod.
 I always loved being the joker in the room, but upon taking environmental studies in my final year at AUT, I discovered a passion for all things green, and when an opportunity came up to help create a better tomorrow through Enviropod, it was way too good an opportunity to pass up.”

 “I’m very grateful to AUT for installing me with the skills to do what I’m now doing, and I know it wouldn’t have been possible without everyone I’ve met along the way.
-AUT is determined to give its students an international platform through the student exchange programme and the AUT Internz programme.
+AUT is determined to give its students an international platform through the student exchange programme and the Internz programme.
 I have no doubt AUT will continue to put New Zealand and its students on the map.”